vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 Each connection pulls a random IP from your subnet.
 Sites see different IPs per request—perfect for bypassing rate limits.

-Testing your HTTP proxy:
+Testing HTTP Proxy

 curl -x http://127.0.0.1:1080 https://api6.ipify.org